eckelcu/unimgr-xr/README.md

 ### Prerequisites

-For this tutorial, you will need access to a computer on which you can the [prerequisite](https://docs.opendaylight.org/en/stable-aluminium/developer-guide/developing-apps-on-the-opendaylight-controller.html#pre-requisites) software packages and tools.
+For this tutorial, you will need access to a computer on which you can access the [prerequisite](https://docs.opendaylight.org/en/stable-aluminium/developer-guide/developing-apps-on-the-opendaylight-controller.html#pre-requisites) software packages and tools.
 You will also need access to two Cisco IOS XR devices.

 If you do not have access to two Cisco IOS XR devices, you can use those provided by the CiscoDevNet [Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/883f8ea6-54a1-453e-98f5-fc175a2a90de?diagramType=Topology_) for IOS XR Programmability.
 If you do not have access to a computer on which you can install software, you can use the Linux host included within the sandbox.